The #USvsHate Process

 More Details

-Remember the ultimate goals of #USvsHate: we want students to more fully know and value themselves and the people they share their school, community, and nation with, and we want to encourage students to take action against hate, bias, and injustice.
+Remember the ultimate goals of #USvsHate: we want students to start to more fully know and value themselves and the people they share their school, community, and nation with, and we want to encourage students to start to take action against hate, bias, and injustice.
+Of course this is part of school!
+We have differing opinions in the U.S. about many things, but we can agree that all human beings should be supported, valued, and included.

 #USvsHate lays the groundwork by insisting publicly that all people are equally valuable.